JoshAskew/Candidate-Finder/README.md

 Here, you can see what the Home Page looks like when you open the application:
 <img src='./images/Home.png'>

-Here, you can see what the table looke like for the Potential Candidates you have saved:
+Here, you can see what the table looks like for the Potential Candidates you have saved:
 <img src='./images/Saved.png'>